The National Museum of American ReligionUnderstand America As You Never Have Before.

 Discover

-Discover the role of religion and the underlying ideal of religious freedom in the history of the United States and how both continue to influence the ongoing American story
+Discover the role that religion, and the freedom that fuels it, has played in the history of the United States and how both continue to influence the ongoing American story.

 Understand